vkocubinsky/SublimeTableEditor/README.rst

 --------

 For disable table auto format you should set **disable_auto_table_edit=true**.
-The main case is use this setting for some language.
-For example you can disable SublimeTableEditor for python language if add this setting to Python.sublime-settings.
+The main case is use this setting for some languages.
+For example you can disable SublimeTableEditor for python language if you add this setting to Python.sublime-settings.

 -------